Jollycistaken/Jollybot-V2/README.md

 # Contribution

-You are welcome to contribute to this bot, just make a fork and make your changes and do a pull request
+You are welcome to contribute to this bot, just make a fork and make your changes and do a pull request (please enable "Allow edits by maintainers")

 # Credits